C. Other Teaching-Related Information

 24. University Policy on Research-Related Data Collection Involving Human Subjects

-The UIS campus does not close due to inclement weather except under the most extraordinary conditions.
-A decision to cancel classes due to inclement weather is made separately from the consideration to close the campus, so it is possible that classes would be canceled but the campus would remain open for other business.
+UIS does not close due to inclement weather except under the most extraordinary conditions.
+A decision to cancel classes due to inclement weather is made separately from the consideration to close the university, so it is possible that classes would be canceled but the university would remain open for other business.
 It is also generally assumed that if classes on campus are canceled, online classes would not be interrupted.

 If severe weather threatens, the announcement to cancel classes or close the campus is posted officially on the UIS website and broadcast on WUIS/WIPA radio and 89.3 FM).
 Official information will also be available on the main UIS switchboard, 217-206-6600, and delivered to faculty, staff, and students through official UIS email.
 Other media will be provided information, but those media are not official sources.
 Ordinarily, when threatening weather begins during the day, the decision to cancel evening classes is made by 3 p.m., and when the inclement weather begins during the night, the decision to cancel classes for the day is made by 6 a.m.
 Decisions about class cancellations may be made at any time if the situation makes it necessary.